 I spent my childhood summers in Aleutian kayaks in the Pacific Northwest.
 Enveloped in salt and seaweed, I’d paddle among Douglas firs and orca whales.

-As my love for travel grew, I fell in love with diverse cultures and different seas.
-During a 5-month trip to Australia, my eyes opened to the concept of interconnectedness.
-Seeing the fragility of rainforests and reefs firsthand inspired me to learn more and spread the word on conservation.
+As my admiration of travel grew, I fell in love with diverse cultures, exotic ecosystems and conservation.
+Seeing the fragility of rainforests and reefs firsthand has inspired me to learn more and spread the word on protecting our planet’s delicate, but resilient, landscapes.

 After receiving a bachelor’s degree in ecology and evolutionary biology from the University of Colorado, Boulder, I began teaching families and children about our global impacts on animals and ecosystems at the New England Aquarium.
 I also worked as a wildlife biologist in Peru and Costa Rica.
 But I always loved writing most.